-The Panel of Judges for the 2024 prize is as follows:
+The Panel of Judges for the 2025 prize is as follows:

 - i.
-Lady Justice Andrews (Vice Treasurer of Gray's Inn and President of the Judging Panel) - ii.
+Sir Andrew McFarlane (Vice Treasurer of Gray's Inn and President of the Judging Panel) - ii.
 Saadia Bhatty (partner, Gide London) - iii.
 Michael Butcher (President of the Franco-British Data Society, bencher of Gray's Inn and organiser of the prize from Gray's Inn's side) - iv.
 Michael Collett, KC (barrister at 20 Essex Street) - v.
-Dr Catherine Pedamon (Senior Lecturer, Westminster Law School) - vi.
-Fabienne Schaller (President in the International Commercial Chamber of the Paris Court of Appeal) - m.
+Dr Catherine Pedamon (Senior Lecturer, Westminster Law School) - m.
 Panel Decisions and disputes.
 The President of the Panel of Judges will be the final arbiter of all questions regarding entries, judging, the interpretation of the rules and any other aspect of the Gray's